yolona-oss/slface/README.md

 # SLface
-SLface is a program to simply manage a lot of splinterlands accounts and run on it sl-bot.
+SLface is a multiple account monitor and bot runner with scheduling.

 <a name="news"></a>
 ## News